Experts continue to explore the link between aluminum and Alzheimer’s when examining the causes and risk factors of the progressive disease.

-4. Out of the many AD drugs treatments tested to date, the use of aluminum chelator is so far one of the most effective therapeutic solutions yet.
+4. Out of the many AD drug treatments tested to date, the use of aluminum chelator is so far one of the most effective therapeutic solutions yet.

 5. Adding aluminum to the diets of animals who have Alzheimer’s causes more brain changes that are associated with the progressive disease.
 These include deficits in gene expression, cell death, and oxidative stress.

 6. Some studies show that people who drink water with too much Al are at a higher risk of developing Alzheimer’s.